shadowed1/ChromeOS_PowerControl/README.md

 fi
 ```
 <br><br>
-- Can use global commands for ease of use, has a unified config file, and the ability to change settings in real-time.
+- Uses global commands for ease of use, unified config file, and the ability to change settings in real-time via shell or GUI app.
 - Supports an installer, uninstaller, and logs stored in /var/log/ for debugging.
 - Have BatteryControl, PowerControl, FanControl, GPUControl, and SleepControl start on boot if user has rootfs verification disabled.
 - Requires Developer Mode - Supports AMD, ARM, and Intel.
 - GUI app is available for Crostini and Chard.
-- Start on boot has a built-in 120-180s delay.
+- Uses native ChromeOS tools, no dependencies needed to install.
 <br> <br>